Avoid Blowing Your Revenue Engine – Visiting Your Operational Capacity

 It’s actual very simple.
 First, determine how long it takes someone working around the clock to complete one unit of your service or product.
 This is referred to as your cycle time.

 Next, take the total number of available work hours and multiply this by the number of employees that complete work, then divide this number by your cycle time.
 The result is the maximum number of units your business could produce – your maximum capacity.
 To determine the maximum revenue just multiply the maximum capacity by the average price per unit.

 Let’s look at a quick example.
 A service company with about $2.1 million in revenue wants to grow their revenue to $3.5.
 Can they get there from here?

 Next, it takes a technician, of which they have 20, about 3 hours to provide their service to a customer for a single job.
 So, in a typical day a technician can make 2 service calls or about 6 hours of billable time.
 If you multiply this time 20 days in an average month, then there are 120 billable hours per month.

 Maximum Tot.
 Avail. # of Ops Hours to

 Capacity Hours Personnel Produce 1 Unit

-Now, let’s see what the maximum revenue is in this example.
+Now, let’s see what their maximum revenue potential is in this example.
 The average price is $295.
 This means their Maximum revenue is $236,000 per month or $2,832,000 annually.
-We see in this example they cannot reach their goal of $3.5 million without adding operational capacity (more service techs).
-That means a capital investment that they may not be able to make right now.
-So, the owner may need to reassess their revenue goal.